SOLE-Colombia/movimiento-solero-2026-voltaje/quartz/content/en/inspire/dns-sistema-de-nombres-de-dominio-dns-domain-name-system-conceptorio.md

 To solve this difference in network addressing languages, the DNS protocol was developed: Domain Name System.

 DNS is, simply put, an immense directory that stores domain names (`google.com`) and IP addresses, where the information from this server can be found (`172.217.28.110`).
 This directory is not located in a single place; on the contrary, there are hundreds of copies on different servers located in different parts of the planet, making queries take less time and websites load more quickly.
-(Source: [Cloudflare](https://www.cloudflare.com/es-es/learning/dns/what-is-dns/#:~:text=enlace del artículo-,¿Qué es DNS?,:d7a2 (en IPv6).) and https://es.wikipedia.org/wiki/Sistema_de_nombres_de_dominio)
+(Source: [Cloudflare](https://www.cloudflare.com/es-es/learning/dns/what-is-dns/#:~:text=enlace del artículo-,¿Qué es DNS?,:d7a2 (en IPv6).) and [Sistema De Nombres De Dominio](https://es.wikipedia.org/wiki/Sistema_de_nombres_de_dominio))

 ### **How does DNS work?**